agbrs/agb/agb-save/doc/SaveFormat.md

 The physical slot that we write to will be the current physical slot that the current ghost slot occupies.

 1. **Serialize save bytes into memory**: We need to know how long it is going to be.
+2. **Serialize metadata bytes into memory**: We need to know how long it is going to be.
-2. **Allocate blocks**: Using the free list, allocate enough blocks to store the data required.
+3. **Allocate blocks**: Using the free list, allocate enough blocks to store the save data and any overflow metadata (metadata beyond `block_size - 36` bytes).
-3. **Compute the checksum**: Calculate the crc32 of the data.
+4. **Compute the checksums**: Calculate the crc32 of the save data and the crc32 of the metadata.
-4. **Write the data chain**: Write the data chain from the allocated blocks.
+5. **Write the data chain**: Write the save data chain from the allocated blocks.
-5. **Serialize metadata bytes into memory**: Assume we've dropped the save bytes at this point.
+6. **Write the metadata chain** (if needed): If metadata exceeds the inline portion (`block_size - 36` bytes), write the overflow to the allocated metadata data blocks.
-6. **Write the new slot header over the current ghost slot**:
+7. **Write the new slot header over the current ghost slot**:
    - state = VALID
-   - logical ID = `S`.
+   - logical ID = `S`
+   - first data block = start of save data chain
+   - first metadata block = start of metadata chain (or 0xffff if metadata fits inline)
    - generation = (current slot `S` generation) + 1 (or 1 if slot `S` was empty)
+   - metadata length = total metadata length
+   - metadata checksum = crc32 of all metadata bytes
-   - metadata = serialised metadata
+   - metadata start = first `block_size - 36` bytes of metadata
-7. **Mark old slot as ghost**: Update the old slot `S`'s physical header block with:
+8. **Mark old slot as ghost**: Update the old slot `S`'s physical header block with:
-   - state = ghost
+   - state = GHOST
    - everything else the same
-8. **Add the new ghost data slots to the free list**: Otherwise we're going to run out of space
+9. **Add the new ghost data and metadata blocks to the free list**: Otherwise we're going to run out of space